MungoMeng/Panorama-OpticalFlow/README.md

 open-source packages or existing algorithms, including distortion correction, chromaticity correction, and coarse feature-based registration.
 The second one is an optical flow-based blending stage, we iteratively use an image blending algorithm based on asymmetric bidirectional optical flow to finely stitch each photo processed through the pre-processing stage.

 **This repository only contains the code of the second stage.
-The first stage can be finished with many existing packages (e.g. [Hugin](http://hugin.sourceforge.net/)) and is not included in this repository.**
+The first stage can be implemented through many existing packages (e.g. [Hugin](http://hugin.sourceforge.net/)) and is not included in this repository.**

 ## Result Comparison
 ![result](https://github.com/MungoMeng/Panorama-OpticalFlow/blob/master/Figure/Result.png)